HomeLearnProvince GuidesHow to Execute a Will in Ontario

 • Using a beneficiary or their spouse as a witness — may void their gift

-• Only one witness present (two are required in Ontario)
+• Only one witness present (two are required)

-• Witnesses signing at different times or in different locations
+• Witnesses signing at different times or locations

 • Not completing the affidavit of execution at the time of signing

-• Handwriting changes or corrections not initialled by all parties
+• Handwriting changes not initialled by all parties

 Create your Ontario will — execution included free.